 Guards and forwards have been winners of late

 In the last 10 years, the NBA Rookie of the Year Award has only gone to a center once.
 Can you believe that?
-Indeed, Karl-Anthony Towns won it in 2015-16, but the other nine years, the honor has gone to either a forward or guard.
+Indeed, Karl-Anthony Towns won it in 2015-16, but the other nine years, the honour has gone to either a forward or guard.

 Interestingly enough, in the last 20 years, only two centers have been named ROY, with Emeka Okafor joining Karl-Anthony Towns.
 Guards and forwards have overwhelmingly dominated the award.